-35 The healthy seeds of Vigna unguiculata were obtained from the market and were surface 36 sterilized with 0.2% solution of sodium hypochlorite (NaOCI) for one minute to avoid any fungal 37 contamination.
-The experimental site is located in the Department of Botany at the Karachi University 38 Campus.
-The sand was collected from the construction site of the Karachi University.
-The sand was sieved through 2.0 mm sieve and after that it was washed 2-3 times with tap water and later with 39 40 distilled water.
-The sand was also washed with 5% HCl to remove any types of impurities.
-The pots 41 with 7.3 cm in diameter and 9.6 cm in depth were filled with sand upto 2/3.
+The healthy seeds of Vigna unguiculata L. were obtained from the market and were surface sterilised with 0.2% solution of sodium hypochlorite (NaOCI) for one minute to avoid any fungal contamination.
+The sand was collected from the construction site of the Karachi University and was sieved through a 2.0 mm sieve and after that, it was washed 2-3 times with tap water and later with distilled water.
+The sand was also washed with 5% HCl to remove any type of impurities.
+The pots with 7.3 cm in diameter and 9.6 cm in depth were filled with sand up to 2/3.
 All the pots were then placed in trays.
-Seedlings were grown in sand culture at 20, 40, 60, 80 and 100 ppm of metal ions of 42 lead salt as lead acetate.
+Seedlings were grown in sand culture at 20, 40, 60, 80 and 100 ppm of metal ions of lead salt as lead acetate.
 In control, no treatment was given except distilled water.
-As nutrients 43 44 elements were absent in sand therefore, Hoagland solution was used for the supply of nutrients.
-The 45 Hoagland solution was applied for 3-4 days.
+As nutrients elements were absent in sand, therefore, Hoadland solution was used for the supply of nutrients.
+The Hoagland solution was applied for 3-4 days.
 Three uniform size seedlings of cowpea were transplanted in each pot.
 Initially, 5 ml solution of lead acetate Pb(CH3COO)2 were applied.
-Every 46 week the appearance of seedlings growth was recorded.
-The irrigation was carried out with the tap 47 48 water on daily basis.
+Every week the appearance of seedlings growth was recorded.
+The irrigation was carried out with the tap water on a daily basis.
 The experiment was conducted for six weeks.
-The nutrient solution (The 49 Hoagland solution) was given after three days time interval for nutrition and proper growth of plant.
-Five mI solution of lead concentration were poured weekly and before given concentration of lead the 50 materials of the trav were drained out to avoid any algal contaminations.
-The experiment was 51 completely randomized and replicated six times.
-52
+The nutrient solution was given after three days time interval for nutrition and proper growth of the plant.
+5 ml solution of lead concentration were poured weekly and before given concentration of lead, the materials of the tray were drained out to avoid any algal contaminations.
+The experiment was completely randomized and replicated six times.

 After six weeks, the seedlings were harvested.
-The shoot, root, seedling length (cm), number of leaves and leaf area, specific leaf was recorded.
-The biomass production such as shoot, root, leaf and total seedling dry weight (g) was also determined alongwith root / shoot, leaf weight, leaf area ratio and specific leaf area.
+The shoot, root, seedling length (cm), number of leaves and leaf area, the specific leaf was recorded.
+The biomass production such as shoot, root, leaf and total seedling dry weight (g) was also determined along with root/shoot, leaf weight, leaf area ratio and specific leaf area.
 The seedlings of cowpea were dried in an oven at 80° C for 24 hours until the seedlings were completely oven dried.

-Root / shoot ratio, leaf weight ratio, specific leaf area, leaf area ratio were determined by the following formulae, respectively.
+Root/shoot ratio, leaf weight ratio, specific leaf area, leaf area ratio was determined by the following formulae, respectively.

-- 60 Root/ shoot ratio = root dry weight / shoot dry weight - 61 Leaf weight ratio = leaf dry weight / total plant dry weight - 62 Specific leaf area = Leaf area / leaf dry weight - 63 Leaf area ratio = Leaf area / Total plant dry weight
+Root/ shoot ratio = root dry weight / shoot dry weight

+Leaf weight ratio = leaf dry weight/total plant dry weight

+Specific leaf area = Leaf area/leaf dry weight Leaf area ratio = Leaf area / Total plant dry weight